MorkByte/Direct-Prompt-Injection/README.md

 # Direct-Prompt-Injection
-Direct Prompt Injections techniques for Bug Bounty, WebApp Security and Penetration Testing
+This repository is dedicated to exploring Prompt Injection Attacks for educational purposes.
+Designed for researchers and developers, it aims to promote awareness and improve AI security.